brunoluz/exploring-mars/README.md

-Instead, I've uploaded a container image to my docker hub. it's possible to run the application executing docker with the following line:
+As an another option, I've uploaded a container image to my docker hub. it's possible to run the application executing docker with the following line:

 1. docker container run -it --rm brunoluz/exploring-mars